kindelia/Kindelia/WHITEPAPER.md

 structures like trees and JSONs instead of just U256s; but, more importantly, it makes highly dynamic layer-1 DApps significantly cheaper.

-**Optimizations and simplifications everywhere.**
+### Optimizations and simplifications everywhere

 Kindelia's block structure is refreshingly simple.
 There are no merkle roots, bloom filters, logs, receipts.
-Just a timestamp, the previous hash, the miner id, and a list of "statements". that alter the network's state, in a way that resembles a p2p REPL.
+Just a timestamp, the previous hash, the miner id, and a list of "statements" that alter the network's state, in a way that resembles a p2p REPL.
 The entire block is less than *1500 bytes* long, and fits in a single UDP packet, allowing fast fast propagation and short block times.
-There are no monetary transactions, just statements Compressed and unsigned statements greatly reduce the size and cost of several types of transactions, including app deployment.
-Moreover, instead of becoming monolithic assembly contracts, apps are broken into pure functions that are deployed separately and modularly.
-That enables an enourmous amount of code reuse, further increasing the network's efficiency.
-Finally, there is no native currency.
-Users can pay miners in any on-chain asset, rather than some network's "official token".
+There are no monetary transactions, just statements, which can be compressed and unsigned, greatly reducing the size and cost of several types of transactions, including app deployment.
+Contracts aren't compiled to monolithic assembly codes, but are, instead, broken into pure functions that are deployed separately and modularly, enabling massive code reuse.
+Finally, there is no native currency, making Kindelia not a cryptocurrency, and allowing users to pay miners in any on-chain asset, rather than the network's "built-in token".

-**In short...**
+### Comparison table

-Kindelia is just a layer-1 decentralized computer that resembles Ethereum, except without a native currency, with a VM that makes functional programs much cheaper, and with a state manager that makes dynamic apps much cheaper.
 The table below compares some attributes of each network:

 .                        |            Kindelia |            Ethereum
 ------------------------ | ------------------- | -------------------